CourtneyD/SYRAP-HTML/README.md

 # SYRAP-HTML
-A Simple Yet Rich And Powerful HTML framework that integrates Nunjucks, MDBootstrap and Gulp to facilitate the build of modular and reusable HTML.
+A Simple Yet Rich And Powerful HTML boilerplate that integrates multiple fron-end technologies into one Gulp based workflow to facilitate the rapid build of modular and reusable HTML.